 We fully understand the connection that people who have worked in that building still have to it.
 We ask them to imagine taking their grandkids up on the roof of the new art centre, sitting on the grass and describing to them exactly what the building used to be like, back in the day.

 (Note: regarding the ‘heritage’ status of the building – we understand that an application has already been made with Heritage NZ and turned down in the recent past.
 There is a new application in now, but there is no expectation that the end result will be any different).

 Was Hundertwasser an 'Eastern European'?

-Hundertwasser was a New Zealand citizen who was born and schooled in Vienna, Austria (Western Europe) and who also lived at various times in his life in Switzerland and France.
+Hundertwasser was a New Zealand citizen who was born and schooled in Vienna, Austria (Western Europe) and who also lived at various times in his life in Italy and France.

 He immigrated to New Zealand after purchasing land here in the 1970’s, became a full NZ citizen and is buried here in Northland, at his request.

 We are unsure of the purpose of the continual repetition of this geographically-challenged theory, but we sense racism and ignorance.